 3. They use less paper.

-Whether your firm is transitioning to a paperless environment or you’re working remotely in a compact home office situation, less paper means less risk of filing errors and less time spent digging through paper.
+Let’s say your firm is transitioning to a paperless environment or you’re working remotely in a compact home office situation.
+In both cases, less paper means less risk of filing errors and less time spent digging through paper.
 Having electronic access to signed documents also makes pulling them up faster and easier in the future.

 Are electronic signatures legal?